m1nhtu99-hoan9/Haskell-Learning-Journal/ch20-foldables/README.md

 ## Reading Notes

 - _Foldable_ is a way of _generalising catamorphisms_ to different datatypes.
+Foldable gives us a way to process values embedded in a structure as if they existed in a sequential order.

 - `Foldale` intsance needs the respective `Monoid` instance.